labex-labs/open-source-labs/python/python-mastery/lab-ex7-4-low-level-of-class-creation/en/step3.md

     expected_type = str
 ```

-But this approach is repetitive.
-Instead, let's use the `type()` constructor to generate these classes dynamically.
+However, this approach is repetitive.
+We can do better by using the `type()` constructor to generate these classes dynamically.

 ## Generating Type Validators Dynamically

-Replace the individual class definitions with this more efficient approach:
+We'll replace the individual class definitions with a more efficient approach.

 ```python
 _typed_classes = [